Requesting Research Library Materials

 You may request up to 15 items per day.
 Many items can be delivered to reading rooms at any NYPL research center, though some materials are restricted to specific locations.

 Approximately 90% of research requests are delivered on the day they are requested.
-If a book’s catalog record indicates that it is stored on-site, expect it to be delivered within 45 minutes of your request.
+If you request a book when you are at the library and the catalog record indicates that it is stored on-site, the average delivery time is 45 minutes.
 For offsite materials, requests made before 2:30 PM will be delivered the following business day.
 Requests made after 2:30 PM on Fridays or over the weekend will be delivered the following Tuesday.
 We will hold books for up to seven days, so you can request materials up to a week in advance.

 Notification of delivery